syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ### CurrentItem vs SelectedItem

 The TreeView gets the selected item by using the `SelectedItem` properties.
-Both `SelectedItem` and `CurrentItem` returns the same data object when selecting single item.
+Both `SelectedItem` and `CurrentItem` return the same data object when selecting a single item.
 When selecting more than one item, the `SelectedItem` property returns the first selected item, and the `CurrentItem` property returns the last selected item.

 ## Select an entire row